sgravrock/sudoku/README.md

 ## Building and deploying

-1. Clone the repository and run `yarn install` if you haven't already done so.
+1. Clone the repository and run `npm install` if you haven't already done so.
-2. Run `yarn build`.
+2. Run `npm run build`.
 3. Copy the contents of the `build` directory to a web server.

 ## Local development

-1. Clone the repository and run `yarn install` if you haven't already done so.
+1. Clone the repository and run `npm install` if you haven't already done so.
-2. To run the test suite, run `yarn test`.
+2. To run the test suite, run `npm test`.
-3. To run the application, run `yarn start` and visit http://localhost:3000 in a browser.
+3. To run the application, run `npm run start` and visit http://localhost:3000 in a browser.